 Cedric Kaze: Kaizer Chiefs Coach Explains Why Amakhosi Failed to Defeat Polokwane City

-Kaizer Chiefs co-coach Cedric Kaze believes his side were not sharp enough in the attacking third, which ultimately halted their winning momentum against Polokwane City.
+Kaizer Chiefs co-coach Cedric Kaze believes his side was not sharp enough in the attacking third, which ultimately halted their winning momentum against Polokwane City.

 The Soweto club were held to a 0-0 draw in their Betway Premiership clash on Saturday evening at the Old Peter Mokaba Stadium.